What if…Artificial Intelligence powered health monitoring apps are used to determine health insurance premiums.

 Crafting the illusion: Establishing credibility for the project came from grounding it in reality

-I started looking at consumer electronic designs and identified common trends and aesthetic choices the designers were making.
+I looked at consumer electronic designs and identified common trends and aesthetic choices the designers were making.

 Preserving the human element in the dystopic message